buildtesters/buildtest/docs/contributing/github_integration.rst

 GitHub Bots
 -----------

-Buildtest has a few bots to do various operations that are described below.
+buildtest has a few bots to do various operations that are described below.

 - **Stale**  - buildtest is using `Stale <https://github.com/marketplace/stale>`_ to close outdated issues.
 This is configured in ``.github/stale.yml``.
 If there is no activity on a issue after certain time period, **probot-stale** will mark the issue and project maintainers can close it manually.
 For more details on Stale refer to the `documentation <https://probot.github.io/>`_